chrisweb/web-audio-api-player/README.md

 * playNextOnEnded: [boolean] (default: true) when a sound or song finishes playing should the player play the next sound that is in the queue or just stop playing
 * stopOnReset: [boolean] (default: true) when the queue gets reset and a sound is currently being played, should the player stop or continue playing that sound
 * visibilityAutoMute: [boolean] (default: false) tells the player if a sound is playing and the visibility API triggers a visibility change event, if the currently playing sound should get muted or not, uses the [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) internally
-* unlockAudioOnFirstUserInteraction: [boolean] (default: false) this tells the player to attempt to unlock audio as soon as possible, so that you can call the player play() method programmatically at any time, for more about this check out the chapter ["locked audio on mobile"](#locked-audio-on-mobile), if you don't want to the player to handle this part and prefer to do it manually then you can use the [player function](#player-functions) called **manuallyUnlockAudio()**
+* unlockAudioOnFirstUserInteraction: [boolean] (default: false) this tells the player to attempt to unlock audio as soon as possible, so that you can call the player play() method programmatically at any time, if you don't want to the player to handle this part and prefer to do it manually then you can use the [player function](#player-functions) called **manuallyUnlockAudio()**, for more info about this check out the chapter ["locked audio on mobile"](#locked-audio-on-mobile)
 * persistVolume: [boolean] (default: true) if this value is set to true the player will use the localstorage of the browser and save the value of the volume (localstorage entry key is **WebAudioAPIPlayerVolume**), if the page gets reloaded or the user comes back later the player will check if there is a value in the localstorage and automatically set the player volume to that value
 * loadPlayerMode: [typePlayerModes] (default: PLAYER_MODE_AUDIO) this is a constant you can import from player, currently you can chose between two modes, [PLAYER_MODE_AUDIO](#player_mode_audio) which uses the audio element to load sounds via the audio element and [PLAYER_MODE_AJAX](#player_mode_ajax) to load sounds via the web audio API, for more info about the modes read the [modes extended knowledge](#modes-extended-knowledge) chapter
 * audioContext: [AudioContext] (default: null) a custom [audiocontext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) you inject to replace the default audiocontext of the player
 * addAudioElementsToDom: [boolean] (default: false) when audio elements get created, they are by default offscreen (not added to the DOM), if you want the audio elements to be added to the DOM set this option to true
-* unLockAudioOnFirstPlay: [boolean] (default: true) will unlock audio on mobile devices on the first call to play(), if this is turned off and you intend to support mobile devices you should enables this or consider the alternative option that is called "unlockAudioOnFirstUserInteraction" and which will attempt to unlock audio on mobile on any first user interaction it catches, you could also add your own custom code to detect mobile devices and only enable this feature on mobile but it can be tricky to create a reliable code that detects all mobile devices with 100% accurancy, this is why this option is enabled by default (the player does not make differentiate between mobile and desktop browsers)

 ### sound attributes